-Two preliminary comments about our argumentative strategy are in order.
-First, we do not press the following, relatively trivial point: that all personal-level states or processes are grounded in, enabled by, or realized by physical states or processes, or supervene on physical states or processes (of the brain, it is typically thought).
-A broad consensus in philosophy of mind and epistemology accepts some form of physicalism - typically cashed out as a claim about realization or supervenience - and we do not intend merely to endorse that consensus.
-We have a narrower point in mind.
-We claim that, in some cases, personal-level states have epistemic value the source of which seems mysterious viewed from the standpoint of the personal level.
+of which seems mysterious viewed from the standpoint of the personal level.
 In such cases, there is no straightforwardly identifiable personal-level process or set of relations that might account for the value of such states.
 Yet, when one takes the subpersonal perspective, the source of epistemic value comes more clearly into view.
 The matter might be best seen as involving a structural mismatch: in the cases at issue, a minimal amount of structure appears at the personal level, while a more richly structured process appears at the subpersonal level; as a result, the attempt at personal-level analysis falls short for want of explanatory resources, while, in contrast, subpersonal-level structure and processes offer plentiful explanatory resources, many of them relevant to questions of justification, or so we will argue.

-Second, although our arguments in Section Three and Four presuppose a relatively demanding criterion of adequacy for a validationist response, it is not as demanding a criterion as some might wish.
-We tend to agree with Duncan Pritchard (2013, 12) that 'in general and all other things being equal, we desire to be knowers as opposed to being agents who have mostly true beliefs but lack knowledge'.
+Second, although our arguments in Sects.
+3 and 4 presuppose a relatively demanding criterion of adequacy for a validationist response, it is not as demanding a criterion as some might wish.
+We tend to agree with Duncan Pritchard (2013, p.
+12) that 'in general and all other things being equal, we desire to be knowers as opposed to being agents who have mostly true beliefs but lack knowledge'.
 Showing that this desire is not misguided does not require showing that, in every instance (actual or possible), knowledge that P is more valuable than mere true belief that P. If a successful validationist response were to require meeting the strong (we believe, unduly strong) demand that all possible items of knowledge have a value that exceeds the value of their corresponding true belief tokens, then the arguments we develop below would likely come up short.
 However-as Kvanvig (2003) himself has argued at length-it's not at all obvious that there is, at the end of the day, any way of defending a validationist response if such a strong modal criterion of adequacy is assumed.
-And, this point gains further traction when (following Sosa 2000, see also David 2005 and Lynch 2009) one reflects on the tension between the strong modal criterion of adequacy and the apparent 'pointlessness' of attaining knowledge of trivial truths (e.g., truths about the number of grains of sand on an arbitrary section of a beach).
+And, this point gains further traction when (following Sosa 2000, see also David 2001; Lynch 2009) one reflects on the tension between the strong modal criterion of adequacy and the apparent 'pointlessness' of attaining knowledge of trivial truths (e.g., truths about the number of grains of sand on an arbitrary section of a beach).
 The reader should bear in mind, however, that we do not aim to satisfy only the exceptionally weak demand that in some actual cases, knowledge that P has more epistemic value than the mere true belief that P. Rather, we aim to satisfy an intermediate and practically relevant demand: to show that in a wide range of actual cases involving human subjects, knowledge that P has more value than the mere true belief that P.

 With these points in mind, here is the plan.
-Section three relates our shift in perspective - from the personal level to the subpersonal level - specifically to extant, proposed personal-level solutions to the swamping problem on behalf of the process reliabilist (Olsson 2008) and virtue epistemologist (Greco 2019), arguing that such proposals show more promise when recast at least partly in subpersonal terms and supplemented accordingly.
-In Section Four, we move into entirely uncharted territory, by proposing and defending two arguments directly in support of a subpersonal validationist solution to the swamping problem, a solution we defend as legitimate with reference to the weaker criterion of adequacy that Pritchard seems to have in mind and which isn't predicated upon what are perhaps overoptimistic assumptions about what it is that should be validated.
+Section 3 relates our shift in perspective-from the personal level to the subpersonal level-specifically to extant, proposed personal-level solutions to the swamping problem on behalf of the process reliabilist (Olsson 2007) and virtue epistemologist (Greco 2010), arguing that such proposals show more promise when recast at least partly in subpersonal terms and supplemented accordingly.
+In Sect.
+4, we move into entirely uncharted territory, by proposing and defending two arguments directly in support of a subpersonal validationist solution to the swamping problem, a solution we defend as legitimate with reference to the weaker criterion of adequacy that Pritchard seems to have in mind and which isn't predicated upon what are perhaps overoptimistic assumptions about what it is that should be validated.